-In the days of fruit cake, when the cake could be made and iced many weeks before the wedding, allowing time to correct disasters, it was common practise for a friend or family member to make the wedding cake.
+In the days of fruit cake, when the cake could be made and iced many weeks before the wedding, allowing time to correct disasters, it was common practice for a friend or family member to make the wedding cake.

 It is not, however, something we would recommend for several reasons:

-Domestic ovens: Professional cake makers use professional ovens, which can cook 12″ tiers evenly.
+- Domestic ovens: Professional cake makers use professional ovens, which can cook 12″ tiers evenly.
 Try it in a domestic oven; the sides of the cake burn before the middle cooks.

-Freshness: You want your cake to taste fresh, but the icing and decorating may take a day or two, and you don’t want to be finishing it on your wedding day.
-Individual or cup cakes should ideally be baked on the morning of the wedding.
+- Freshness: You want your cake to taste fresh, but the icing and decorating may take a day or two, and you don’t want to be finishing it on your wedding day.
+Individual or cupcakes should ideally be baked on the morning of the wedding.

-Rescue me: If you have a go at making a cake, and it all goes wrong, most cake makers won’t be willing to re-ice it for you as it is more work than starting from scratch.
+- Rescue me: If you have a go at making a cake, and it all goes wrong, most cake makers won’t be willing to re-ice it for you as it is more work than starting from scratch.

-Legal issues: Some venues require liability insurance for any food items being brought into the venue for their caterers to serve.
+- Legal issues: Some venues require liability insurance for any food items being brought into the venue for their caterers to serve.